datacoves/docs/docs/reference/security/README.md

 #### Configuration Metadata

-Airbyte retains configuration details and data points such as table and column names for each integration.
+Datacoves retains configuration details and data points such as table and column names for each integration.

 #### Sensitive Data​

-As Airbyte is not aware of the data being transferred, users are required to follow the Terms of Services and are ultimately responsible for ensuring their data transfer is compliant with their jurisdiction.
+As Datacoves is not aware of the data being transferred, users are required to follow the Terms of Service and are ultimately responsible for ensuring their data transfer is compliant with their jurisdiction.

 ## Data Storage